helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 some degree of protonation at physiological pH (with the exception of the phosphate diester group).

-## Section 9.2: Phosphate transfer reactions - an overview
+##  9.2: Phosphate transfer reactions - an overview

 In a phosphate transfer reaction, a phosphate group is transferred from a **phosphate group donor** molecule to a **phosphate group acceptor**